Possums in the Crawlspace? Here's What You Should—and Shouldn't—Do

 Photos and written observations are incredibly helpful when contacting wildlife or restoration professionals.
 They’ll use your information to develop a plan for safe removal, damage assessment, and long-term exclusion.

-Contact Titus Restoration or a Licensed Wildlife Removal Expert
+Contact Titus Contracting or a Licensed Wildlife Removal Expert

 Because possums are often just a symptom of a larger issue—like broken vent screens, open crawlspace access, or poor insulation—our job doesn’t stop at removal.